 My research is currently focused on the development of contemplative practices for the university physics curriculum based on our evolving understanding of the human mind from cognitive science, psychology, and neuroscience.
-These practices are aimed at addressing some of the most fundamental objectives of a liberal arts physics education, including effecting conceptual change, the development of self-knowledge, the recognition of connections between physics and human society, and the inclusion and retention of all individuals in the field of physics.
+These practices are aimed at addressing some of the most fundamental objectives of a liberal arts physics education, including effecting conceptual change, developing self-knowledge, recognizing of connections between physics and human society, and supporting the inclusion and retention of all individuals in the field of physics.
 Thus far, our collection consists of a wide range of practices, including metacognitive and meta-affective writing, meditations on our sensory and embodied experience of the physical world, and contemplative videography essays.

 Zosia Krusberg and Meredith Ward.
 Classical physics and human embodiment: The role of contemplative practice in integrating formal theory and personal experience in the undergraduate physics curriculum.
 The Journal of Contemplative Inquiry 5(1), 57 (2018).
+Link.